esizikova/introCV-spring2022/index.md

 Thursdays 4:55pm-6:35pm  \
 **Location**: Global Center for Academic & Spiritual Life, 238 Thompson Street (GCASL 361)   \
 \
-The class will be in-person.
+The class will be in-person or via Zoom.
 Slides will be available after the class on this webpage. (see [Schedule](#Schedule)).

 * DS-GA 3001.004 (Lab) \
 Tuesdays 5:55pm-6:45pm \
 **Location**: Global Center for Academic & Spiritual Life, 238 Thompson Street (GCASL 361)   \
 \
+The labs will be in-person or via Zoom.
 Labs will be used to cover additional materials or to work through practical exercises with the TA.

 * **Office Hours**: \
 Jean Ponce: TBA \
 Alberto Bietti: TBA \
 Elena Sizikova: TBA

-* **Brightspace Link**: <a href="https://brightspace.nyu.edu/d2l/le/lessons/156638/%20nits/6225595">Link</a>  \
+* **Campuswire Link**: <a href="https://campuswire.com/c/G5F40373F/">Link</a> \
-Please try first to post any questions about course logistics and material, HWs and final project on Brightspace.
+Please try first to post any questions about course logistics and material, HWs and final project on Campuswire.
 We also highly encourage you to help each other out (but please do not reveal answers).
 For additional questions, please email course staff.

 ### Instructors